fdilke/bewl/bewl2/done-todo.md

 - TODO: override, test equivalents for logical operations
 - proper names/scopes for the ∀ methods
 - role for those "(x)" tensorial extractors instead of cumbersome ab_ω.map { _._1 } etc in LogicalOps and elsewhere
-- xx
 - expunge @targetName, no one is using Java to access this
-- for logical operations' Boolean operators extension, use an implicit class instead and then don't need StandardXxx.<and>